-An informal Debt Agreement is a way to get out of debt without suffering through the long term consequences of a Part 9 Debt Agreement or Bankruptcy.
-An informal Debt Agreement allows you to renegotiate the terms of your debt to settle on a new repayment arrangement – one which you can afford.
+An Informal Debt Agreement is an agreement between you and your creditors to change the terms on your existing debt contracts.
+It is a way to get out of debt without the consequences of a Part 9 Debt Agreement or Bankruptcy.
+It allows you to renegotiate the terms of your debt.
+You can then settle on a new repayment arrangement – one which is affordable to you.

 The benefits of an Informal Debt Agreement